State and royal cars of the United Kingdom: Elizabeth II

 In the mid-1950s, potential state cars were built speculatively: one by Rolls-Royce (a 1954 Hooper-bodied Phantom IV landaulette) and two by Daimler (1955 Hooper-bodied DK 400s: one limousine, one landaulette).
 Each company discreetly made it known that these vehicles were being kept available for the Queen and the Duke of Edinburgh to use at any time; indeed, in 1955 the Phantom IV landaulette was pressed into service on no less an occasion than the State Opening of Parliament, when it conveyed the Queen and the Duke to the Palace of Westminster and back (the customary carriage procession having been cancelled due to a rail strike).
 The landaulette at this time was registered OXR 2, but its number plates were detachable (and whenever it functioned as a state car they were removed).
 During construction, care had been taken to ensure that the Phantom IV landaulette would fit inside the garage on board the new Royal Yacht, Britannia, and it went on to be used for several tours overseas, including to Nigeria in 1956, and France and Denmark in 1957.

 1961 Rolls-Royce Phantom V State Limousine, in use as a State Car from 1961 to 2002, at Sandringham.

 By the end of the decade the decision had been taken to sell the three Daimler state landaulettes.
 In their place the 1954 Rolls-Royce Phantom IV landaulette was purchased in 1959; but the 1955 Daimler DK400s were not.
 Instead, an order was placed for two new Rolls-Royce Phantom V limousines (with the in-house firm of Park Ward providing the coachwork); these were duly delivered in 1960 and 1961.
 A novel design feature of these cars was their removeable rear covering, beneath which the roof was made of Perspex (allowing the occupants to be seen more clearly).
 They were also provided with power steering, and with full air conditioning systems, which led to their supplanting the landaulette as vehicles of choice for overseas tours (though the cars' dimensions were such that their bumpers had to be demounted whenever they were embarked aboard Britannia).
 As such, one or other of the Phantom Vs travelled with the Queen to Italy in 1961, and to Australia and Fiji in 1963.
 The Phantom Vs would remain in regular service for over forty years, initially as the No.1 and No.2 State Cars, and then (from 1978) as the No.2 and No.3 State Cars.

+The late Queen Mother's 1962 Rolls-Royce Phantom V Landaulette (NLT 1).